aniru-dh21/Two-Factor-Authentication-Flask/README.md

 # Two Factor Authentication Implementation with PyOTP and Google Authenticator in Your Flask App

+Two-Factor Authentication, or 2FA, is like having an extra lock on the door to your online accounts.
+Instead of just using a password, 2FA adds another layer of security.
+It's a bit like needing both a key and a special code to open a vault.

 ## File Structure after development

 ```